Dirty Filters will cause bad effects to your air conditioner or heat pump

 Furnace Filter Problems | Effects of a Clogged HVAC Air Filter

 The effects of a clogged air filter in your HVAC system can end up causing damage to the air conditioner, heat pump, or furnace so make sure you keep the air filter clean and free of debris.
-One other big mistake that will have the same effect of closed off supply vents.
-Anything that reduces the air flow in your HVAC system is not good for it.
+One other big mistake that will have the same effect of closed-off supply vents.
+Anything that reduces the airflow in your HVAC system is not good for it.
 Keep the supply vents open and filters clean and avoid costly repairs.

 Effects of a Clogged HVAC Air Filter - HVAC